Counter-Measures: Reception

 Games Radar reviewed the first series of Counter-Measures, commenting on the series' "political reality" and the original episode's "lack of rose-tinted nostalgia".
 The leads were praised on how they were able to reprise their roles from the television series, though the level of unevenness was commented on, on how some episodes featured over-used sound effects and plots of other episodes were "far-fetched"; however, the series overall was rated positively as a promising start.
 Starburst Magazine awarded the second series 8 out of 10, approving the move from the technology that was focused on in the first series to the character-led development of the second series, especially Sir Toby.

 Steve Mollmann of Unreality SF reviewed the third season, and commented on how he was initially disappointed by the finale of the second series and its lead-in to the third series.
 Mollmann's best reviewed story was Unto the Breach, with compliments to the Cold War storyline and Hugh Ross's acting as Sir Toby.
 Overall, he reviewed the third series as "not Counter-Measures at its best", but that the ending of the series "promises Series 4 to be a return to form".
-Doctor Who News reviewed the fourth series of Counter-Measures with a positive review, commenting on the new approaches to the stories in comparison to previous seasons, specifically how the stories were interlinked, as well as the character development.
-The site's review praised the cast as having settled into their roles by the time of the fourth series, particularly noting Hugh Ross's role.
-David Herron from Tech Sparx favourably compared the series to Doctor Whos UNIT and Doctor Who itself, stating that contained a lot of what made Doctor Who famous "except for time travel and the alien from a hugely advanced civilization".